optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 In all cases, there are some restrictions on possible inputs and outputs of the user written functions.
-For example, parameters for numerical optimization need to be provided as pandas.DataFrame with a value column.
+For example, parameters for numerical optimization need to be provided as pandas.DataFrame with a ``"value"`` column.
 Simulated moments and bootstrap statistics need to be returned as a pandas.Series, etc.

 Pytrees allow to relax many of those restrictions on interfaces of user provided